What is Data Science? Concepts & Examples

 What is data science?

-Data science, in simple terms, can be defined as an approach to acquiring knowledge about different things by using data, algorithms, and technology.
-Things can be related to different business domains including healthcare, finance, retail, banking, insurance, etc. At times, knowledge is also referred to as insights or actionable insights.
+Data science can be defined as an approach to real-world problem solving by establishing and proving newer hypothesis based on acquiring empirical knowledge by leveraging data, algorithms, and technology.
+Real-world problems can be related to different business domains including healthcare, finance, retail, banking, insurance, etc. These newer hypotheses can also be referred to as insights or actionable insights.
 Popular scientific methods such as setting hypotheses, experimenting to test the hypothesis, and establishing the hypothesis as true or otherwise also hold good with data science.
-Data science can be seen as an extension of science but with greater power due to the lever of technology related to big data, elastic computing infrastructure to store and process data, programming tools, etc.
+Data science can be seen as an extension of science but with greater power due to the technology lever related to big data, elastic computing infrastructure to store and process data, programming tools, etc.

-The following represents some of the key activities in data science:
+The following represents the framework including some of the key methods which can be used when solving problems using data science:

 What is data science, concepts, examples